kodekloudhub/community-faq/docs/etcd-faq.md

 CA certificates are public knowledge.
 For HTTPS to work, your computer has copies of many well-known CA certificates, such as Comodo, DigiCert, GlobalSign etc. On Windows, these are located in the Trusted Root Certification Authorities section of the Certificate Manager application.
 When a web server passes its TLS certificate to the browser, it is these CA certificates it looks up to verify the identity of the web server.

 For a more detailed explanation of how mTLS works, see [this page](https://www.cloudflare.com/en-gb/learning/access-management/what-is-mutual-tls/).

+## Should I stop API server and/or etcd during backup or restore?

+> No

+Consider a production environment.
+In such environments, you would be making regular automated backups of etcd.
+If you stopped either of these processes, then the cluster could go offline, and you would be faced with a production major incident!

+etcd is designed to ensure consistency in its backups even while in use, just as you would expect from any regular SQL database.

 ## How do I make a backup?